tomason-lee/python-project/README.md

-# webinterview
+# the first python project
-this is for preparing tech interviewing
+this is repositary for the first python project.